chepazzo/ansible-misc/README.md

-# ansible-filters-extras
+# ansible-misc
-Additional useful jinja2 filters for ansible
+Additional useful libraries, plugins, and jinja2 filters for ansible